alex-page/blazing-fast-gh-pages-deploy/README.md

 ## Why did you make another action to deploy to GitHub pages?

-This GitHub action uses JavaScript only for [maximum speed](https://help.github.com/en/articles/about-actions#javascript-actions) 🚀
+This GitHub action uses JavaScript for maximum speed 🚀.
+> Using a [JavaScript action](https://help.github.com/en/articles/about-actions#javascript-actions) simplifies the action code and executes faster than a Docker container action.

 ## Usage